-1. This may take about 2–3 hours some days.
+1. This may take about 2 hours on some days

-Depending on your schedule, you might do three half-hour CHATs on one day, then not be able to do as many on other days.
-That’s completely fine, there are other scientists online to share out the load.
+Depending on your schedule, you might do three 40-minute chats on one day, then not be able to do as many on other days.
+That’s completely fine, there are plenty of other scientists taking part to share out the load.

-2. This is not a seminar for the super-smart scientists of the future.
+2. It’s not a seminar for super-smart scientists of the future

 3. Don’t be afraid to say “I don’t know”.